juftin/actions/README.md

 that uses [semantic-release] to automate the versioning and releasing of a package.

-`semantic-release` comes pre-configured with the following plugins:
+`semantic-release` comes with support for the following plugins (they must be specified in your release configuration file for them to work):

 -   `@semantic-release/exec` - Run commands during the release process
 -   `@semantic-release/git` - Commit release assets to the repository
 -   `@semantic-release/github` - Create a GitHub release
 -   `semantic-release-gitmoji` - Use gitmoji for commit messages
+-   `semantic-release-major-tag` - Create a major tag for releases

 You must also have a semantic-release configuration file in your repository root for this action to work.